 During this period the 3SQN Mirages were affectionately referred to as the ‘lizards’ due to their low-level tactics and camouflage paint scheme.
 The frill-neck lizard became the Squadron’s everyday insignia.
 Fitted with Doppler navigation and a radar capable of ground mapping, the 3SQN Mirages became primarily ground-attack fighters.

 Mirage A3-94 featuring the Squadron's traditional "Winged Grenade" crest over red-and-black tail-flashes in 1973.
 [Photo: ADF Serials]

-Australia is included as a member of the Five Powers Defence Arrangement between itself, United Kingdom, Malaysia, Singapore and New Zealand.
-It was in accordance with the arrangement that the Integrated Air Defence System was established with the headquarters at Air Base Butterworth.
+Australia is included as a member of the Five Powers Defence Arrangements with the United Kingdom, Malaysia, Singapore and New Zealand.
+It was in accordance with this that the Integrated Air Defence System was established with the headquarters at Air Base Butterworth.
 As a result, 3SQN is frequently included in multinational exercises like Bersama Padu which exercise this partnership, and requires us to return to the place where so much of our recent history was enacted.